 5.9.2 POCSA Functionality Test

-5.9.2.1 BPA shall conduct the initial POCSA Functionality Test no later than [Date to be determined by BPA].
+5.9.2.1 BPA shall conduct the initial POCSA Functionality Test no later than March 15, 2028.

-5.9.2.2 BPA, in consultation with «Customer Name» and other members of the SOF, shall, by [Date to be determined by BPA], establish a detailed written description of the validation procedures that will comprise the POCSA Functionality Test.
-Such validation procedures shall include a comprehensive series of objective tests that establish if the POCSA, including the Simulator, DUI and BOS module, are wholly functional and ready for daily operations.
+5.9.2.2 BPA, in consultation with «Customer Name» and other members of the SOF, shall, by March 15, 2028, establish a detailed written description of the validation procedures that will comprise the POCSA Functionality Test.
+Such validation procedures shall include a comprehensive series of objective tests that establish if the POCSA, including the Simulator, CFI, DUI and BOS module, are wholly functional and ready for daily operations.

 5.9.3 POCSA Deployment Date